 Everyone has a story…

 I’m originally from Lancashire, born in the industrial town of Rochdale.
 My family migrated to Australia when I was twelve years old.
 I’m now an Australian citizen, married to another Australian of immigrant stock (with a surname pronounced “Bud ree kis” , at least in Australia).
 We have two grown up daughters.

 My writing career

 At school I was that strange kid who could hardly wait for the teacher to say “Here’s the topic for your next essay”.
 My ability to write coherently helped me to pass exams.
-But the idea of writing as a career never entered my mind, and my parents would no doubt have dissuaded me from such a silly idea if it had.
+But the idea of writing as a career never entered my mind.
+My parents would no doubt have dissuaded me from such a silly idea if it had.

 I eventually became a doctor.
 Even in medical school, however, my favourite assignments were those that involved writing essays.
-Over time I began to dream of becoming a full-time writer.
+I began to dream of becoming a full-time writer.

-When my two girls were both in primary school I enrolled in a writing course by correspondence.
+When my two girls were both in primary school, I enrolled in a writing course by correspondence.
 (Do such things still exist?)
 That gave me the start I needed to write articles for publication.
 The obvious choice was to write about health-related topics, but I’ve written about a wide range of subjects.
 At one stage I wrote weekly software reviews and “how to” articles for the computing section of a daily newspaper.

-Between episodes of employment as a doctor, I worked as a pastoral care worker for my local church, and wrote articles for the weekly church bulletin and other forums.
+Between episodes of employment as a doctor, I worked as a pastoral care worker for my local church, and wrote articles for the weekly church bulletin.
 I’ve dabbled in writing fiction, but non-fiction is my forte.
 It allows me to combine my curiosity about the world, and enjoyment of research, with writing.